MustBeArt/SlowSoftSerial/README.md

 This project is licensed under GPLv3.

-## Maturity = Early Alpha
+## Maturity = Late Alpha

-SlowSoftSerial just started working at all on 2019-12-01.
-It has not yet been subjected to extensive testing, and there is more work to be done.
-It might work for you, if you're feeling adventurous.
+SlowSoftSerial has been bench tested on Teensy 3.5 and Teensy 4.0, and has been successfully integrated with the Cadetwriter firmware, but it has not been battle tested in the field yet.